ndag/ultrametrics/README.md

 ## uGH_top_down.m
 **uGH_top_down.m** is Matlab implementation of an algoritm for computing a variant of the Gromov-Hausdorff distance between ultrametric spaces called uGH.
 See the paper for more details.

 **Note:** You need [Matlab's Bioinformatics toolbox](https://www.mathworks.com/products/bioinfo.html) in order to run the uGH code.
 In more detail, the function **is_iso_matlab.m** invokes graph isomorphism code provided by the Bioinformatics toolbox.
+This code however is not specific to tree isomorphism.
+Hence, a potential improvement is to write a mex wrapper for this [code](https://github.com/spaghetti-source/algorithm/blob/master/graph/tree_isomorphism.cc).
+Also, note that is_iso_matlab.m checks for **combinatorial** isomorphism.
+Our use of this is justified because a small variant of Theorem 4.7 in our paper is true: it is enough to check for every t whether the unweighted  dendrograms associated to uXt and uYt are isomorphic.

 **Syntax:**
 ```